 Over the past few weeks players have been sharing clips captured on Warzone's Rebirth Island map.
 These secret interactions consist of players' screen distorting which then triggers a Russian VO.
 These voice lines usually refer to the Vodianoy ship, which gave us a good idea that the ship would crash onto the Verdansk coast before Outbreak launched, but the reports are still continuing to surface.

 As previously reported by VGC, it's been assumed for a while that the new Warzone map would release this April.
-The current season's battle pass expires on April 22, so this is likely to be when we'll finally see Warzone shift into the Cold War era.
+The current season's battle pass expires on April 22, and with 'the end' scheduled for April 21, this is likely to be when we'll finally see Warzone shift into the Cold War era.

 It's believed that Verdansk's explosive exit will pave the way for the new '80s-flavoured Verdansk map.
 And a recent leak, quickly taken down by Activision, shows the new map, featuring an under-construction stadium, an aqueduct, an underground mine shaft, and a huge radar array, similar to the one at the end of Black Ops Cold War's campaign.